-Lens speed has a tonne of practical implications: better low-light photography, better action photography, and better everything, really.
+Lens speed has a ton of practical implications: better low-light photography, better action photography, and better everything, really.

 Sure, there’s more to great image quality than lens speed, but I’m talking practical advice here.
 And practically, if you buy a compact camera with good lens speed (there aren’t many), it will have decent glass, decent screen quality, decent features, and more.
 Again, I may be simplifying things, but we’re Globetroopers, not professional photographers.

-Some examples of compact cameras with fast lens are as follows:
+Some examples of compact cameras with the fast lens are as follows:

 - Panasonic Lumix LX3 (review)

 - Leica D-LUX4 (similar to the LX3)